xtclang/xvm/README.md

 * The concept of Maven/Gradle SourceSets.
 * The concept of a Gradle Build Scan, and understanding how to inspect it and how to use it to spot build issues.
+* The standard flags that can be used to control Gradle debug log levels, --info, -q, --stacktrace and so on.
 * The concept of goal of self-contained software, which specifies its complete dependencies as part of its source controlled configuration.
   * On the Maven model level, this means semantically versioned Maven artifacts.
   * On the software build and execution level, this also means specific versions of external pieces of software, for example Java, NodeJS or Yarn.
-This also means that we can and SHOULD always be able to containerize.
+This also means that we CAN and SHOULD always be able to containerize.

       *(Not only does this mean that we can build and run bit identical software on any machine